 Is It Safe to Travel to Edinburgh?

-In short, yes.
-Edinburgh is consistently considered to be one of the safest places in the UK.
-In a survey conducted in 2018, almost 90% of Edinburgh citizens claimed that they felt safe in the city, while only 16% claimed that they’d experienced crime.
+Edinburgh is a very safe city.
+In fact it is one of the safest places in the UK.
+In a survey conducted in 2018, almost 90% of Edinburgh citizens claimed that they felt safe in the city.
+In another poll, conducted in 2014, Edinburgh was voted the safest city in the UK of all the ten most-populated cities in the country.

 Though you should exercise much the same caution which you would on any trip, Edinburgh is overall a great place if you want to visit somewhere which comes with a near-guarantee of safety and security.